xenserver/pull-request-manager/README.markdown

      `succeeded`, and whether either the repository's branch to which the pull request was made, or the pull request itself, has `changed` since the last attempt;
-   * if an administrator of the repository has posted a comment _"Approved."_, and the bot has previously `succeeded` or the refs `changed`, prefer processing this pull request;
+   * if an administrator of the repository has posted a comment that starts with _"Approved."_ (case ignored, dot required), and the bot has previously `succeeded` or the refs `changed`, prefer processing this pull request;
    * otherwise, process a pull request only if no pull request satisfies the previous step, and the corresponding refs of the pull request have `changed`.